ECTS

 Objectives

-The curriculum is a multidisciplinary approach, covering a broad and in-depth training in materials science, physics-chemistry/chemistry-physics.
-Students are introduced to different synthesis methods, structural characterization and X-ray refinements, electron microscopy and neutron diffraction methods including magnetic structures, complemented by interface studies, defect thermodynamics and catalysis.
-Another important part of the teaching concerns an introduction to theoretical aspects, i.e. courses that aim to introduce the fundamentals of quantum mechanics and simulation methods, completed by the electronic properties of solids.
-Two research internships of 3 and 5/6 months complete the teaching activities and familiarize the students with applied and fundamental research activities.
+The curriculum is a multidisciplinary approach, covering a broad and in-depth training in materials science, physics-chemistry / chemistry-physics.
+Students are introduced to various synthesis methods, structural characterization and X-ray refinements, electron microscopy and neutron diffraction methods including magnetic structures, complemented by the study of interfaces, defect thermodynamics and catalysis.
+Another important part of the curriculum is an introduction to theoretical aspects, i.e. courses aimed at introducing the fundamentals of quantum mechanics and simulation methods, complemented by the electronic properties of solids.
+Two research internships of 3 and 5/6 months complement the teaching activities and familiarize students with applied and fundamental research activities.

 The teaching program is a multidisciplinary approach, covering a broad and profound education in Materials Science, Chemical Physics/Physical Chemistry.
 Students get familiar with different synthesis methods, structural characterization and refinements by X-ray, electron microscopy and neutron diffraction methods incl. magnetic structures, completed by surface science, thermodynamics of defects and catalysis.
 Another important teaching part concerns an introduction towards theoretical aspects i.e., lectures to introduce fundamentals in Quantum Mechanics & simulations, completed by electronic properties of solids.
 Two research internships of 3 and 5-6 months complete the teaching activities and familiarize students with applied and fundamental research activities.